Marco Arop

+Arop represented Canada at the 2020 Summer Olympics and the 2024 Summer Olympics, running a personal best of 1:41.20 over 800 m to win a silver medal in Paris.
+This time places him as the 4th fastest 800 m runner in history, behind Emmanuel Wanyonyi, Wilson Kipketer, and world record holder David Rudisha.
+With this time, Arop is also the Canadian and North, Central American and Caribbean record holder over the two lap distance.
+He also holds the North American record in the 1000 m, with a time of 2:13.13.

 Early life

 The Arop family fled Sudan during the civil war of the 1990s when Marco was a toddler.
 He spent his early years sharing an apartment in Egypt with his parents and three older brothers before they immigrated to Canada.
-The family initially lived in Saskatoon, Saskatchewan, before taking up residence in Edmonton, Alberta.
+The family lived in Saskatoon, Saskatchewan for two years, before taking up residence in Edmonton, Alberta.
 Arop's initial athletic focus was basketball.
-He was offered a scholarship by Concordia University of Edmonton but switched his focus to track upon the recommendation of his high school basketball coach, who would later admit, "I had no idea that Marco was going to be this good."
+He was offered a scholarship by Concordia University of Edmonton but switched his focus to track upon the recommendation of his high school basketball coach, Michael Wojcicki, who would later admit, "I had no idea that Marco was going to be this good."

 Competitive career

-Arop competed for Mississippi State in the 2018 NCAA Division I Outdoor Track and Field 800m in Eugene, Oregon, finishing in second place.
+Arop competed for Mississippi State in the 2018 NCAA Division I Outdoor Track and Field 800 m in Eugene, Oregon, finishing in second place.
 He won the gold medal in the 800 m at the 2019 Pan American Games, setting a new Pan American record in the process.
 He then made his World Championship debut at the 2019 edition in Doha.
 Qualifying to the final of the 800 m, he finished seventh.
 After the World Championships, Arop decided to end his amateur career and turn professional full-time, though the onset of the COVID-19 pandemic meant that the 2020 athletic season was largely cancelled.

 In 2021, Arop competed in his first full professional season, making his first Diamond League podium with a silver medal at the BAUHAUS-galan in Stockholm.
 Named to his first Olympic team, Arop competed in the 800 m event at the 2020 Summer Olympics in Tokyo.
 Entering the race as a podium contender, he finished seventh in his semi-final.
 He did not advance to the event final, a major disappointment that he and his coaches attributed to a longstanding habit of starting too quickly, resulting in fading toward the end of the race.
 In his next event that season, the Prefontaine Classic on the 2021 Diamond League circuit, Arop claimed the gold medal ahead of the reigning Olympic gold and silver medallists, Emmanuel Korir and Ferguson Rotich.
 Five days later, at the Athletissima in Lausanne, Arop again defeated Korir and Rotich to claim his second Diamond League gold.
 Arop's results qualified him to the Diamond League Final in Zürich, where he finished in fourth place.